Hannah Glasscoe UX Design Portfolio

 • Adding packages for the business to up-sell and making it even quicker for users to book

-• Adding a Do you need more time? feature
+• A Do you need more time? feature would be beneficial for the business

-• Check if there is a need to seperate adults and children when booking guests (i.e under/over 18 yrs)
+• There is a need to differentiate between adults and children when booking guests (i.e under/over 18 years)

-• Is the age of the jubilant required for a reason?
-If not this could be removed
+• The age of the jubilant is required for a reason?
+If not this could be removed.

 What did I learn?